 The only game-like interactions that flow naturally within the story involve an ‘impossible’ card game introduced by one of the characters at the very beginning and also the choices mid-conversation that occasionally lead to differing dialogue and suggest a branching story.

-Sadly, a large branching story with multiple endings never materializes – with only one ending – resulting in the biggest regret of the game, as this is the exact genre where this is needed.
-There are no sequels, no characters that need to survive and no story that can be ruined with a bizarre ending.
+Sadly, a large branching story with multiple endings never materializes – with only one end – resulting in the biggest regret of the game, as this is the exact genre where this is needed.
+There are no sequels, no characters that need to survive, and no story that can be ruined with a bizarre ending.

 It’s almost as if it’s done out of necessity to try and top the late reveal moments earlier, but it’s given little chance to build itself back up, resulting in a flat ending.